-In Year 11, you will create a music product such as a live event or recording.
-You will experience the full creative process starting with developing your initial idea and following this through to completion and delivery.
-You will also explore the ways that music products are promoted, and you will produce marketing materials and activities for the product that you create.
-You can work individually or as part of a group to develop and create a music product.
-You must clearly evidence your individual contribution to the planning, development and delivery of your final product.
+In Year 11, students will create a music product such as a live event or recording.
+They will experience the full creative process starting with developing their initial idea and following this through to completion and delivery.
+They will also explore the ways that music products are promoted, and produce marketing materials and activities for the product that they create.
+Students can work individually or as part of a group to develop and create a music product.
+They must clearly evidence their individual contribution to the planning, development and delivery of the final product.